Red Hen Publications

 • • • •

 Which brings us to the question of why Albus dragged us off to the sea cave in the first place.
-He may even have known that the Horcrux was no longer there.
+He may even have known that the Horcrux was no longer at #12.
 Why otherwise should he make such a point of retrieving R.A.B.’s “Screw you” note from the cave in order to set Harry back on the trail?

 Well, downstream of DHs, what I suspect may have happened was yet another “failure to communicate”.
 Albus, as usual, did not tell anyone that the Locket was important, and in return, Albus was not immediately told when Sirius Black threw the Locket out.
 Albus thought that it was safe in the Black’s parlor.
 He still hadn’t really grasped the full scope of Sirius Black’s positive genius for bollixing up other people’s carefully-laid plans.
 Even though Albus had already been bitten by it before.
 Twice, in fact.